sysprog21/vwifi/README.md

 # vwifi: A Simple Virtual Wireless Driver for Linux

-`vwifi` implements a minimal interface to achieve basic functonalities, such as scanning dummy Wi-Fi network, connecting, and disconnecting from it.
+`vwifi` implements a minimal interface to achieve basic functionalities, such as scanning dummy Wi-Fi network, connecting, and disconnecting from it.
 `vwifi` is based on [cfg80211 subsystem](https://www.kernel.org/doc/html/latest/driver-api/80211/cfg80211.html),
 which works together with FullMAC drivers.
 At present, it only supports station mode (STA).